India–Nepal relations: Border crossings

 In 2014, to enhance the collaborative relations between the two nations, Nepal and India started a Trans-border bus service from New Delhi to Kathmandu connecting the nation's capital of both countries.
 The direct bus service with multiple routes improves connectivity between the capitals of both countries.
 The service is in operation by Delhi Bus Corporation (DTC), India and several other private Travel companies.
 At present (2019), Kathmandu to Delhi bus service, Kathmandu to Siliguri Bus service, Kathmandu to Varanasi, Delhi to Janakpur bus service are in operation.

 According to an official statement issued by the Ministry of Railways, from February 2023, Indian Railways will run its Bharat Gaurav Tourist Train on a route which will connect pilgrimage sites of Ayodhya in India and Janakpur in Nepal.
 The train service will connect the two most significant pilgrimage sites of both the nations.
 This initiative aims at strengthening the bilateral ties between the two countries while also boosting religious tourism.

+Cultural relations

+Maithili language and culture

+Maithili is an Indo-Aryan language spoken in both India and Nepal, primarily across the Mithila region of northern Bihar, eastern Jharkhand, and the Terai areas of Nepal, including Madhesh and Koshi Provinces.

+Because of this shared linguistic and cultural heritage, Maithili serves as an important link in India–Nepal cultural relations.

+Maithili-speaking communities on both sides of the border share common traditions, literature, and festivals.
+Major celebrations such as Chhath, Sama Chakeva, and Jur Sital (Maithili New Year) are observed with similar customs in both countries.

+Cross-border literary and cultural events—such as Maithili poetry festivals and folk music programs held in Janakpur and Darbhanga—highlight these enduring ties.

+The traditional Tirhuta script, historical in both countries, and the broader heritage of the Mithila region—which extends across parts of Bihar, Jharkhand, and southeastern Nepal—continue to symbolize the deep-rooted cultural continuum linking the peoples of India and Nepal.

+Sports

+India and Nepal play many of the same traditional South Asian games.
+India beat Nepal in the finals of the inaugural 2025 Kho Kho World Cup.